ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 ## max_authentication_methods_per_user {#max_authentication_methods_per_user}

 The maximum number of authentication methods a user can be created with or altered to.
 Changing this setting does not affect existing users.
-Create/alter authentication related queries will fail if they exceed the limit specified in this setting.
+Create/alter authentication-related queries will fail if they exceed the limit specified in this setting.
 Non authentication create/alter queries will succeed.

 Type: UInt64